edneville/please/README.md

 It could be possible to use caching, but a form of positive (correct match) and negative (incorrect match) would be required.
 10,000 computers with hundreds of active users performing lookups against an LDAP server could be problematic.

-For these reasons I prefer rsync configuration as the protocol is highly efficient and reduces network transfer overall.
+For these reasons I prefer rsync distribution as the protocol is highly efficient and reduces network transfer overall.

+LDAP may at a later date be reconsidered.

 # Contributions